appblue/daric-mode.el/README.md

 # daric-mode.el
 Basic Daric language (http://dariclang.com/) support for Emacs.

+This package is completely based on fantastic 'basic-mode' package from Johan Dykstrom, available at https://github.com/dykstrom/daric-mode.
+I have just adapted it for Daric, but I'm going to move forward with the implementation of Daric specific features.

 ## Installation
 To install manually, place daric-mode.el in your load-path, and add the following lines of code to your init file: